guerindylan555-boop/MVPvintedboost/README.md

   - Add images by calling `POST /edit/json` per selected pose with `listing_id`
   - Generate description via `POST /describe` with `listing_id` to store on the listing
   - History grid on the main page uses `GET /listings`; the cover image defaults to the first generated image
-  - Listing detail page at `/listing/[id]` shows all images, settings, and description
+  - Listing detail page at `/listing/[id]` shows all images, settings, and description.
+Each image has a “Prompt” button to reveal the exact prompt used.

 Default generation style (Mirror Selfie for Vinted)
 - Photorealistic mirror selfie, amateur smartphone look
 - Person holds a black iPhone 16 Pro; phone occludes the face (with correct reflection) without hiding key garment details
 - The person must be wearing the uploaded garment; strict garment fidelity (shape, color, fabric, prints, logos)
+  - Concise, case‑specific prompts are built server‑side.
+They explicitly state how to use the attached images by number (garment, person, environment), include the selected pose, and add a compact garment‑type conditioning line (top/bottom/full) while enforcing strict garment fidelity.

 ### Studio (Environments, Models & Poses)
 - Environment tab: